jangho721/jangho721.github.io/_pages/me.md

 🌍 I'm especially interested in how AI can create real-world impact in various domains such as business, science, and social good.
 I find joy in tackling complex problems, simplifying them, and discovering insights from data.

 🧠 I'm also passionate about enhancing AI's understanding and reasoning abilities, so that AI can interact and collaborate with human intuition to create greater synergy.
 I believe AI should continuously amplify human capabilities and evolve in a direction that benefits people, and I hope to contribute to that journey.

+🧑‍🔬 I’ve been fortunate to collaborate with brilliant researchers, engineers, and scientists, learning so much from them.
+Working across diverse domains has broadened my perspective, and I enjoy discussing how AI impacts society.
+I constantly think about how to build safer, more responsible, and human-centered AI systems.

+✨ Outside of work, I love traveling, sharing great food with good people, and recharging through sports and music.
+Listening to other people’s stories brings me energy and inspiration.

+🌸 And one day, I hope my life can be a small source of hope to someone.
+Even though I work with technology, I want to remain warm, human, and be a spring-like presence in someone’s life.